radiantearth/stac-spec/overview.md

 The Collection specification extends the Catalog spec, so every Collection can serve as a catalog, requiring the same fields.
 But it has a number of additional fields: license, extent (spatial and temporal), providers, keywords and summaries.
-So every Item in the Collection must share those fields, and if Items are in a Collection they must link back to their Collection, so clients can easily find fields like the license.
+Every Item in a Collection links back to their Collection, so clients can easily find fields like the license.
+Thus every Item implicitly shares the fields described in their parent Collection.

 But what *should* go in a Collection, versus just in a Catalog?
 A collection will generally consist of a set of assets that are defined with the same properties and share higher level metadata.
 In the